I’m sipping Johnnie Walker Blue Label. I realise this is a peculiar way to revive a blog after months of silence, but it really is a damn good whisky.

-So, connecting over writing.
+Connecting over writing.
 It’s the sort of connection you make over an intensely personal pursuit.
-It sets you apart somehow, creating a community in which the terrible disease of loneliness is no more.
+It sets you apart, creating a community in which the terrible disease of loneliness is no more.
 A place where your scars don’t matter.
 If you don’t fit in, you can fit together.
 You can let down that weight into the ocean of imagination on which we are suspended.
 The ebb and flow of creativity evokes the idea of a shared life-force; we are brought into being by an act of creation, and it is this creation, once shared, once reaped, that harvests a passionate bond.
-Two of my closest friends are people I met online in a fiction-writing community.
+Two of my close friends are people I met online in a fiction-writing community.
 My old bandmate is my cosmic brother.
 All my close friendships boast a haven of repose in one way or another.
-It’s that creative synergy that flows and cross-pollinates between two sensitive souls, whatever their craft or damage.
+It’s that creative synergy that flows and cross-pollinates between two sensitive souls.
 It isn’t exclusive, but it is special.
 Like coming home.

 Maybe home isn’t a place, but a condition.
 Maybe it isn’t a place on the map but a story of the heart.
 A fabric interwoven with the people you love and the places you cherish.
 That place of peace that allows you to let go and freefall into a space that is separate.
 For most people this is their house.
-But I grew up in three countries and recently moved from Europe to the Middle East, so home has always been more of a state of mind than a physical dwelling.
+But I grew up in two countries and recently moved from London to Tel Aviv, so home has always been more of a state of mind than a physical dwelling.

 I’ve never experienced a traditional community either, the type you see on television and in the movies.
 “Where everyone knows your name”.
 I’ve always been kind of jealous of those who grew up in a more traditional setting, with neighbours, extended family members and the vicar dropping in for tea.
 My own community existed within a more esoteric framework and was always fragmented due to friends and loved ones living overseas.
 This is my fate.